xbdo01/docs/docs/Troubleshooting.md

   - First, take a look at our [#outage](https://discord.com/channels/231471142685245440/359311833653313546) channel on our [Rythm Bot Discord server](https://rythm.fm/support) to see if there are any issues going on.

-  - If nothing there, please mention your issue in our [#help-desk](https://discord.com/channels/231471142685245440/359355279004925954) channel on the Rythm Bot Discord server to receive assistance from a member of our Support Team.
+  - If nothing related is there, please mention your issue in our [#help-desk](https://discord.com/channels/231471142685245440/359355279004925954) channel on the Rythm Bot Discord server to receive assistance from a member of our Support Team.

 [Click here to join the official Rythm Bot Discord server](https://rythm.fm/support)